-Prince Harry and Meghan Markle have reportedly moved into their new home, Frogmore Cottage.
+Earlier this year, Prince Harry and Meghan Markle moved out of Kensington Palace and into their new home, Frogmore Cottage.

-"The couple are now living in Windsor, at the house they have refurbished on the Frogmore Estate," reports ITV.
+"The couple are now living in Windsor, at the house they have refurbished on the Frogmore Estate," reported ITV in April.
 "The Sussexes wanted to be settled in their new home before their baby is born."

 Back in November, Kensington Palace officially confirmed that Prince Harry and Meghan Markle were relocating, and in January, ITV reported that the big move was happening in March, ahead of Meghan's due date.
 "ITV News has been told the Duke and Duchess of Sussex have pencilled in a moving date of March so they can get settled into their new home several weeks before Meghan has their first child," reads a report from the network.

-But, as with many construction projects, the move was reportedly delayed.
+But, as with many construction projects, the move was reportedly delayed, so they moved in shortly before little Archie arrived.
 As royal reporter Emily Andrews tweeted in March, "Harry & Meghan were due to move in this week just gone, but their move has been delayed by three weeks or so.
 The renovation work has been huge to turn this mini-mansion back into a family home so it’s no real surprise that builders fell behind."

 Update on #frogmorecottage: Harry & Meghan were due to move in this week just gone, but their move has been delayed by three weeks or so.
 The renovation work has been huge to turn this mini-mansion back into a family home so it’s no real surprise that builders fell behind 1/4- Emily Andrews (@byEmilyAndrews) March 24, 2019